CyphrRiot/ArchRiot/README.md

 ArchRiot is an even more opiniated setup and was originally a unique rice and then a fork of [DHH's Omarchy](https://github.com/basecamp/archriot) installer with extensive customizations focused on privacy, development productivity, and clean aesthetics.

-_Created by a hacker, cypherpunk, and crypto/blockchain expert with decades of experience running Linux and Unix - this is the system I've always wanted._
+_Created by a hacker, cypherpunk, and blockchain developer with decades of experience running Linux and Unix - this is the system I've always wanted._

 ![ArchRiot Screenshot](images/screenshot.png)